 MESA (Microsurgical Epididymal Sperm Aspiration) will be offered to you if the doctor thinks that you produce sperm, which are not being released with your ejaculate.
 By doing a MESA it allows us to bypass the blockage.
 These sperm can only be used for in vitro fertilisation treatment (IVF) so before considering MESA as a couple, you should be sure you wish to progress to IVF

-If it is found that you do carry any one of these viruses, we cannot freeze and store your sample.
+If it is found that you do carry any one of these viruses, we can freeze and store your sample in a seperate tank.

 If you have previously had a vasectomy, you will be charged for the storage of any sample obtained at MESA.